 C. COMPETENT SUPERVISORY AUTHORITY

-Identify the competent supervisory authority/ies in accordance with Clause 13: the Slovakian supervisory authority (Office for Personal Data Protection of the Slovak Republic).
+Identify the competent supervisory authority/ies in accordance with Clause 13: the Serbia supervisory authority.

 TECHNICAL AND ORGANISATIONAL MEASURES INCLUDING TECHNICAL AND ORGANISATIONAL MEASURES TO ENSURE THE SECURITY OF THE DATA